RACSignal Class Reference

 an NSValue should be used for primitive properties, to avoid an

-is sent (which might occur if an intermediate
+exception if nil is sent (which might occur if an intermediate

-object is set to nil
+object is set to nil).

 Returns a disposable which can be used to terminate the binding.